github/developer.github.com/content/v3/repos/hooks.md

 ## Receiving Webhooks

-In order for GitHub to send webhooks to your service it needs to be accessible from the internet.
-We highly suggest using SSL to encrypt the payloads we send to your server.
+In order for GitHub to send Webhook payloads to your service, your server needs to be accessible from the Internet.
+We also highly suggest using SSL so that we can send encrypted payloads over HTTPS.

 ### Webhook Headers